Multirez/AvorionData/mods/SystemControl/README.md

 ## Known issues

+* Current list not updates on new installiation if window is opened.

+* After apply template, some times activeSystem are not ident systems that returned to inventory.

 * Upgrades do not drops out of the ship during a crash.
 In the event of partial destruction or change in the ship size the upgrades are sent to the player's inventory.
 But if the ship is lost from the collision, or lost its HP without losing the processing power, the installed